 Safter managed to complete her film, and she was invited to have its premier in the DC Independent Film Festival.
 Earlier this month, her dream of returning to D.C. to share her film became a reality.
 It was screened at the Turkish Embassy, and in the festival at the Arlington Cinema ‘n Draft House.
 And afterward her film won the DCIFF award for Best Documentary.

-Watch for more screenings in the U.S. later this year.
+Watch for more screenings near you.